Plumsail/helpdesk-docs/Online/How To/How to add quick actions to the context menu of tickets.rst

    :alt: Change status context menu

-And we see the dropwon, select the status and run the flow
+And we see the dropdown, select the status and run the flow

 .. image:: ../_static/img/select-status.png
    :alt: Select status